tudddorrr/clay/docs/services.md

 ## Accessing other services

-You can access services from the app's state using: `ctx.state.services.{serviceName}`
+You can access services from the app's context using: `ctx.services[serviceName]`